 Until about a decade ago, there had always been an unwritten protocol when seated in the front row of a fashion show.
 Do not lean forward.
-Keep your legs tucked neatly under your seat, your handbag out of camera range, and any papers discreetly in your lap.
+Keep your legs tucked neatly under your seat, your handbag out of camera range, and any papers discretely in your lap.
 Maintain a poker face.
 And do not take pictures.
 Seriously.

 It’s hard to believe, but back before the dawn of the 21st century, it was the rare editor who dared lift a camera to snap a shot of a model as she stormed past.
 Gilles Bensimon, the former creative director of Elle Magazine, was the most notable violator of this unwritten rule.
 Dressed in his signature white jeans, Bensimon — a professional photographer — regularly took pictures from his front-row perch.
 But others who attempted such sacrilege were not given the same leeway.
 Gladys Perint Palmer, the former fashion editor of the San Francisco Examiner, was an accomplished illustrator and often took photographs to inspire her drawings.
 On multiple occasions, I sat stunned as security guards practically tackled her when she pulled out her camera at a show.

 Unauthorized photography was taboo, because the fashion industry was a walled-off community of designers, editors, and retailers.
 Information was embargoed.
 Shows were not live-streamed.
 Access was given grudgingly.

 In the mid-2000s, however, bloggers changed that dynamic.